biril/backbone-faux-server/README.md

 * `urlExp`: An expression against which, Model(or Collection)-URLs will be tested.
 This is syntactically and functionally analogous to [Backbone routes](http://backbonejs.org/#Router-routes) so `urlExp`s may contain parameter parts, `:param`, which match a single URL component between slashes; and splat parts `*splat`, which can match any number of URL components.
+Parentheses may also be used to denote optional parts.
 The values captured by params and splats will be passed as parameters to the given handler method.
-The `urlExp` can also be a raw regular expression, in which case all values captured by reg-exp capturing groups will be passed as parameters to the given handler method.
+The `urlExp` can also be a regular expression, in which case all values captured by reg-exp capturing groups will be passed as parameters to the given handler method.
 * `httpMethod`: The sync method, (an HTTP verb (POST, GET, PUT, PATCH or DELETE), that should trigger the route's handler (both the URL-expression and the method should match for the handler to be invoked). `httpMethod` may also be set to '*' to create a match-all-methods handler; one that will be invoked whenever `urlExp` matches